gmadsen/gmadsen.github.io/index.md

 order: 6
 ---

 Welcome to my home site, where you can view some of my projects and qualifications.
-Recent UMich grad and aspiring roboticist.
-I am a lover of math, robotics, nature, and the oxford comma.
+Roboticist with emphasis in autonomous vehicle behavior and path planning Design.
+I am a lover of math, philosophy, and nature.

 Feel free to email me with any interesting blogs, collaboration or work opportunities, or youth science initiatives.